Testosterone may improve women’s sex lives after menopauseAugust 8th, 2019

 Senior study author Prof. Susan Davis, of Monash University, In Melbourne Australia said, “The beneficial effects for postmenopausal women shown in our study extend beyond simply increasing the number of times a month they have sex.
 Some women who have regular sexual encounters report dissatisfaction with their sexual function, so increasing their frequency of a positive sexual experience from never or occasionally to once or twice a month can improve self-image and reduce sexual concerns- and may improve overall well-being.”

 The researchers concluded that the candidates have experienced no serious side effects.
-However, it is an area that needs further investigation and custom formulations are necessary for the women who could potentially benefit.
+Further investigation is needed in this area and custom formulations may be necessary to ensure women experience the maximum benefit of testosterone treatment.

 – prof. Susan Davis.